JohnKeysCloud/battleship/src/typescript/logic/types/logic-types.md

 // Define the type for a fleet with optional properties type Fleet = {
   // Mapped Type
-  [key in ShipType]?: BattleshipFactory;
+  [key in ShipType]?: BattleshipBuilder;
 };
 ```

 Creates a `type` where the keys of conforming objects must be in `ShipType`.
 The question mark here means the same as it did in the previous version of this `type` setup.
 The keys are all optional.
-Meaning that an object still conforms to the `Fleet` `type` if only some of they keys are present (so long as the keys _values_ conform to the `BattleshipFactory` class).
+Meaning that an object still conforms to the `Fleet` `type` if only some of they keys are present (so long as the keys _values_ conform to the `BattleshipBuilder` class).

 If the array were to be declared without `as const`, TypeScript would not treat its elements as literal types but instead infers broader, more general types for each element based on its value.
 Here’s what happens in that case: